algosup/2024-2025-project-1-fpga-team-2/documents/management/management_artifacts.md

 - Test

 ### Design
-There is the list of documents witch are including in Design :
+Here is the list of tasks included in the Design phase:
 - Sprites
 - Menu
 - Animations

 ### Game/Bonus
-There is the list of documents witch are including in Game/Bonus :
+Here is the list of tasks included in the Game/Bonus phase:
 - Frog Movement
 - Car Movement
 - Car Gestion